OpenSmock/Pyramid/README.md

 ### Add and setup graphical elements

-Use the create button to add graphical elements in your project view.
+Use the add button to add graphical elements in your project view and edit them with the properties panel.

 https://github.com/user-attachments/assets/44796af0-95d7-4e29-b28b-fdedfdbe7a85